HubSpot/messenger/README.md

 # By default, the global messenger will create an ActionMessenger instance fixed to the bottom-right
 # corner of the screen.
 If there is already a messenger instance on the page, it will use that one.

-# Alternativly, pass true to globalMessenger to have a messenger instance injected into the page in a few likely
+# Alternativly, pass {injectIntoPage: true} to globalMessenger to have a messenger instance injected into the page in a few likely
 # places.
 This will only work if an instance has not yet been created.

-$.globalMessenger(true)
+$.globalMessenger({injectIntoPage: true})

+# All the options for globalMessenger and their defaults:

+{
+  'injectIntoPage': false,
+  'fixedMessageClasses': 'hs-fixed-message-box',
+  'injectedMessageClasses': 'hs-message-box',
+  'injectionLocations': ['.row-content', '.left', '.page', 'body'] }

 # You can also use the views directly
 messenger = new ActionMessenger $('div#message-container')